owodunni/GageRnR/README.md

 * Mean, Standard Deviation and bar chart plots.

-    To get a better feel for our measurement data we can plot it togheter with a bar chart and show some caracteristic statistics of the data.
+    To get a better feel for our measurement data we can plot it together with a bar chart and show some characteristic statistics of the data.
 * Normality test

-    For Gauge R&R to work it is important that our data is normal distibuted.
+    For Gauge R&R to work it is important that our data is normal distributed.
 If we don't have enough data the it might not be normal distributed.
 We can test if the data is normal distributed using a Shapiro-Wilk Test.
 Small values of W are evidence of departure from normality.
 It is important that our parts are normally distributed.
 A P-value smaller then 0.05 indicates that the data is not Gaussian.

     For more information take a look at: